rubyonracetracks/tutorial-rails-rubymn2/02-07-user_follow_model.md

 * Enter the following commands:
 ```
 git add .
-git commit -m "Added the relationships in the seeding script"
+git commit -m "Added relationships to the seeding script"
 git push origin 02-07-follower_model
 ```
 * Go to the GitHub repository and click on the "Compare and pull request" button for this branch.